land of the rising sun

 since i was a little girl, i always wanted to visit japan.

 For my 40th birthday, I made plans to walk around the island of Shikoku in Japan for 28 days.
 Life got in the way and I cancelled that trip.

 For my 50th birthday, I bought tickets for a two-week visit to Kyoto.
 Life got in the way again.
 Instead of canceling, I shortened my trip dates.
 Surely I could find five days to celebrate my half-century milestone!

 A people eager to please, the Japanese welcomed my husband Michael and me wherever we went.
-Our initial stay included riding bicycles along the Kamo River, discovering local places to eat, and exploring historic temples and shrines.
+Our initial stay in Kyoto included riding bicycles along the Kamo River, discovering local places to eat, and exploring historic temples and shrines.

-Since our first escapade in 2004, Michael and I have returned to Japan 12 more times.
+Since our first escapade in 2004, Michael and I have returned to Japan many more times.
 On the home front we’ve hosted eight Japanese home-stay students, so two of our trips focused on spending time with their families.
 The generous hospitality of these families overwhelmed us!

 Michael and I sought out everything old in Japan, things that were often overlooked.
 That’s how I got involved with yukata cottons—there was a wealth of vintage bolts with incredible hand-dyed patterns that no one wanted.
 So I began to import the bolts to share with quilters in North America.

 Fast forward to today: now I co-own Okan Arts with the largest collection of yukata cottons outside of Japan and take enthusiast quilters on textile tours to Japan.
 It is like a dream come true to be able to share Japan and Japanese textiles as my new mission in life.